4thWay’s 10 P2P Investing Principles

 Peer-to-peer lending is on average a relatively low-risk investment compared to the stock market and it is relatively easy to assess compared to picking shares – provided you arm yourself with knowledge.

-But it's still, most definitely, an investment, meaning carelessness, greed, panic, pride and fear can all get the better of us.
+But it's still, most definitely, an investment, meaning carelessness, greed, panic, pride, fear and ignorance can get the better of us.

 With that in mind, here are 4thWay's 10 P2P Investing Principles to choose which P2P lending platforms to lend through.